tcfev/task-force-nika/.github/ISSUE_TEMPLATE/introcuce-an-idea.md

 * [ ] Activity one -3 hours

 ## Decision Making Procedure
-* Explain how you make decision before you act upon the task. e.g how you proritise, how you allocate resources, control quality and so on.
+* Explain how you make decision before you act upon the task. e.g how you prioritise, how you allocate resources, control quality and so on.